 There is no one definition to describe hip hop dance.
 Hip hop dance is a fusion of dance disciplines and cultural interpretations that capture the look, attitude, posture, music and elements of the urban environment.
-Hip hop dance is continuously evolving and redefining itself with each new generation of dancers.
+Hip hop dance is continuously evolving and redefining itself with each new generation of dancers as HHI continues to stay current with the trends as they evolve.